-These are some of the most commonly-asked questions about our waste and recycling service.
-If you cannot find an answer to your question, or you need more information, please contact us.
+These are some of the most commonly asked questions about our waste and recycling service.
+Please also read our Service Rules If you cannot find an answer to your question, or you need more information, please contact us.

 Can I get a second green bin?

 We do not provide extra green bins, however garden waste sacks are available to put out any excess garden waste alongside your green bin.

 Can I get a second black bin?

 No, but if you have five or more people in your household you may be eligible for a bigger black bin - please read Application for a 360 litre black bin and complete if you think you qualify.
 Please note: this is subject to audits being carried out to make sure all recycling containers are being fully utilised.

 No, but if you have five or more people in your household you may be able to get a bigger brown bin - please complete an Application for a 360 litre brown bin or contact us for more information.